AlexanderPro/AwesomeWallpaper/README.md

 Features
 --------------------

-AwesomeWallpaper can work on several monitors simultaneously and has many settings for manipulating wallpaper position, alignment, stretch and etc.
+AwesomeWallpaper can work on several monitors simultaneously and has many settings for manipulating wallpaper transparency, position, alignment, stretch and etc.

 Requirements
 --------------------

-* OS Windows 10.
+* OS Windows 10
 * .NET Framework 4.6.1

 Limitations